Choosing the best mobile network in the UK is not as straightforward as it used to be.

 What 5G Means for Business

 For most businesses, 5G’s main benefit is faster, more reliable mobile data.
 This matters for video conferencing on the move, cloud application performance, mobile point-of-sale systems and temporary site connectivity.
-Some businesses are also using 5G as a primary broadband replacement — particularly useful for pop-up locations, construction sites and events.

 For the latest on where 5G is available and what is coming next, see our 5G Network Expansion guide.